hull/hull-connectors/packages/connectors/hull-hubspot/assets/readme.md

 2. Choose **Add a Connector**
 3. Click on **HubSpot**
 4. Confirm by clicking **Install**
-5. Within the Connector, click on **Credentials & Actions**.
+5. Within the Connector, click on the **Settings** tab.
 You will need to login with your HubSpot credentials to connect your HubSpot instance.

 ![OAuth flow first step](./docs/oauth-flow-1.png)